 The tourism sector in Sri Lanka has been up and coming.
 When I moved to Sri Lanka in 2015, the tourism industry was at its best since the end of the civil war.
-Entire beach towns that were once considered remote area are now flooded with tourists for at least three months of the year.
+Entire beach towns that were once considered remote area are now flooded with tourists, with numerous shops and hotels, for at least half of the year.

 Having lived for two years right by the southern most point of the Indian subcontinent, I came across tourists from all walks of life.